datacarpentry/stata-economics/setup.md

 FIXME: create a data folder with the data repository.

+### Add Stata to the path so that `stata` can be called from the command line (Mac)

+If Stata is installed in /Applications/Stata/ the path to the Stata executable is

+/Applications/Stata/StataSE.app/Contents/MacOS/ for StataSE

+and
+ /Applications/Stata/StataMP.app/Contents/MacOS/ for StataMP.

+To add StataMP to the path you should open the terminal and type

+$ sudo vi /etc/paths

+and add /Applications/Stata/StataSE.app/Contents/MacOS/ to it.

+Finally, close the terminal and reopen it.
+Once everything is set up, type Stata in your terminal to launch Stata.

-FIXME: add Stata to the path so that `stata` can be called from the command line
+FIXME: Add Stata to the path so that `stata` can be called from the command line (For Windows)

 ## Data resources
 ### Explicit open license